 The GNSO Council asks that resources be allocated in FY20 for a Non-Contracted Parties House Intersessional of equivalent size and scope of either FY17 or FY18.
 Funding for this resource was allocated in FY19, however as a gesture of good will the NCPH of the GNSO voluntarily agreed not to hold an Intersessional this year in order to help replenish the reserve fund.
 Moving forward, it was agreed that this would occur every two years.
 Accordingly, the next Intersessional should be in FY20.

 The GNSO Council requests ICANN org presents contingency spending with more detail.
 A single lump figure is not fully informative.
 We also believe that the budget should include a specific placeholder for activities rolled up into this envelope, otherwise we are not seeing an accurate budget.
 If we know what is not funded and could potentially need to be funded in the coming fiscal year, then we should know what the actual budget allocation could be.

+The GNSO Council asks that ICANN org publish information on its planned pipeline for website upgrades.
+We understand that there are various initiatives underway to improve the findability of content and to improve the user experience of ICANN websites, and we would appreciate being first in the queue for a website upgrade.
+In that spirit, it would be helpful for the GNSO to understand what that queue is, and when we can expect the GNSO website to receive needed enhancements.

 The GNSO Council appreciates this opportunity to share our perspectives on these important issues.
 As the GNSO is a part of the Empowered Community we look forward to reviewing all inputs from the public comment process which addresses ICANN’s broader strategy and budget.
 Finally, the GNSO Council would be happy to answer any clarifying questions that you may have regarding the contents of this document.